Qriist/LibQurl/README.md

 # LibQurl
-Full libcurl wrap for AHK_H v2.
+Full libcurl wrap for AHKv2.

 ## Roadmap
 - [X] Establish basic communication with the DLL